elijahnicpon/elijahnicpon/README.md

-- 👋 Hi, I’m @elijahnicpon
+- 👋 Hi, I’m @elijahnicpon.
+I also go by Lijah.
-- 👀 I’m interested in Software Engineering and Cybersecurity
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently pursuing an undergraduate degree in Computer Science at Georgia Tech (Class of 2025)
+- 🌱 I’m currently pursuing an undergraduate degree in Computer Science at Georgia Tech (Graduating December 2024)
-- 📫 How to reach me: elijah@nicpon.com; www.linkedin.com/in/elijah-nicpon/
+- 📫 How to reach me: [elijah@nicpon.com](mailto:elijah@nicpon.com); [www.linkedin.com/in/elijah-nicpon/](www.linkedin.com/in/elijah-nicpon/)